Migacz85/wp-docker/readme.md

 ```

 - Enter your stack name
+- Select a WordPress image version from the list
 - This will:
   - Reuse existing environment variables and volumes
   - Pull updated images if available
   - Restart containers with existing data
+  - Allow switching WordPress versions while preserving content

 ---